Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Several other former members reported that Bhajan’s secretaries always slept in his room and it was known he was having sex with them.
 Former assistant and secretary Gursant Singh said he often “dropped Bhajan off at different women’s residences at 1 am.”

-Famous musician Snatam Kaur also acknowledged the reality of the abuse in a public Facebook statement, “I have dear friends that I grew up with who have in the past few weeks, conveyed to me varying degrees of sexual abuse that they experienced with Yogi Bhajan.
+Karan Khalsa, CEO of Spirit Voyage, a Kundalini business, issued a public statement saying she heard first hand the stories of abuse.
+“In the last 2 weeks, I have personally heard from 7 women whose stories of being abused by Yogi Bhajan have been heartbreaking.
+They are horrifying.”
+Famous musician Snatam Kaur also acknowledged the reality of the abuse in a public Facebook statement.
+“I have dear friends that I grew up with who have in the past few weeks, conveyed to me varying degrees of sexual abuse that they experienced with Yogi Bhajan.
 I have been deeply affected and shaken to the core in hearing their stories, and I believe them.”

 Cher Lucas, the director of Sat Nam Studios posted a statement saying they would be teaching Kundalini Yoga free from all references to Bhajan.
 She wrote, “Credible, consistent reports have since surfaced that strongly implicate Bhajan as a disgraceful predator who groomed and abused women and children.”